gsdlab/ClaferMooVisualizer/README.md

 ### Running

-To run the server run
+To run the server execute

 `node server.js`

-from /ClaferMooVisualizer/Server/
+from `/ClaferMooVisualizer/Server/`

-Then you can go to any browser and type "http://localhost:[port]/" and open any Clafer file with objectives in it.
+Then you can go to any browser and type `http://localhost:[port]/` and open any Clafer file with objectives in it.